 Neuropathic pain is a chronic pain syndrome caused by drug-, disease-, or injury-induced damage or destruction of sensory neurons within the dorsal root ganglia of the peripheral nervous system.
-This type of pain represents a mixture of pathophysiologic mechanisms, a complex assortment of spontaneous and elicited pain states, and somewhat an unpredictable response to analgesics.
+This type of pain represents a mixture of pathophysiological mechanisms, a complex assortment of spontaneous and elicited pain states, and somewhat an unpredictable response to analgesics.
 Previous investigations reported the reduction of deafferentation pain with i.v. lidocaine, suggesting a possible therapeutic value of i.v. lidocaine for managing intractable neuropathic pain syndromes (Boas et al. 1982, Kastrup et al. 1987, Bath et al. 1990).
 The peripheral mechanisms of neuropathic pain relief from i.v. lidocaine are thought that low concentration of lidocaine suppresses ectopic spontaneous discharges of injured nerve without blocking normal nerve conduction (Devor et al. 1992).

 Ectopic spontaneous discharges were known to be generated in injured sensory nerve axons and their cell bodies in dorsal root ganglia (DRG).
-These spontaneous discharges enter the spinal cord and sensitize dorsal horn neurons (Devor and Seltzer.
-1999, Obata et al. 2003).
-In the chronically compressed DRG (CCD) model of neuropathic pain, an important characteristic of the spontaneous activity from CCD neurons is that the patterns of bursting discharges were displayed by 42% of the spontaneous active units within two weeks after the chronic compression, and mechanical and thermal hyperalgesia were also obvious in the same period (Hu et al. 1998).
-The amounts of spontaneous discharges are generally well correlated with the degree of pain behavior in neuropathic pain rats (Han et al. 2000).
+These spontaneous discharges enter the spinal cord and sensitize dorsal horn neurons (Devor and Seltzer 1999, Obata et al. 2003).
+In the chronically compressed DRG (CCD) model of neuropathic pain, an important characteristic of the spontaneous activity from CCD neurons is that the patterns of bursting discharges were displayed by 42 % of the spontaneous active units within two weeks after the chronic compression, and mechanical and thermal hyperalgesia were also obvious in the same period (Hu et al. 1998).
+The amounts of spontaneous discharges are generally well correlated with the degree of pain behavior

+PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2008 Institute of Physiology v.v.i., Academy of Sciences of the Czech Republic, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@biomed.cas.cz, www.biomed.cas.cz/physiolres in neuropathic pain rats (Han et al. 2000).
 Therefore, the ectopic spontaneous discharges play a critical role for both initiation and maintenance of the neuropathic pain state (Michaelis et al. 2000, Liu et al. 2000).
-A key mechanism underlying ectopic discharges was thought to be subthreshold membrane potential oscillations (SMPO) (Amir et al. 1999, Hu et al. 1997).
+A key mechanism underlying ectopic discharges was thought to be subthreshold membrane potential oscillations (SMPO) (Hu et al. 1997, Amir et al. 1999).
 SMPO is enhanced after nerve injury or injury of the DRG (Liu et al. 2000).
 In addition, burst discharges in primary sensory neurons are triggered by SMPO and maintained by depolarizing afterpotentials (Amir et al. 2002).
-Thus, SMPO is regarded as the pacemaker of the generation of neuropathic pain and the target of drugs for the treatment of neuropathic pain (Xing et al. 2003, Xing et al. 2001).
+Thus, SMPO is regarded as the pacemaker of the generation of neuropathic pain and the target of drugs for the treatment of neuropathic pain (Xing et al. 2001, Xing et al. 2003).
 However, the mechanism underlying the SMPO is still uncertain.

-Persistent Na+ current (I{NaP}) observed in a variety of neuronal types is slowly inactivating, and is associated with control of membrane excitability in the voltage region just subthreshold to spike production (Crill.
-1996, Hutcheon and Yarom.
-2000).
-In some types of neurons, such as those within the dorsal column nuclei (Reboreda et al. 2003), and trigeminal mesencephalic V nucleus (Wu et al. 2001), the generation of SMPO is dependent upon I{NaP}.
-Accordingly, it can be presumed that the SMPO observed in injured DRG cells was also generated on I{NaP}.
+Persistent Na+ current ( $I{NaP}$ ) observed in a variety of neuronal types is slowly inactivating, and is associated with control of membrane excitability in the voltage region just subthreshold to spike production (Crill 1996, Hutcheon and Yarom 2000).
+In some types of neurons, such as those within the dorsal column nuclei (Reboreda et al. 2003), and trigeminal mesencephalic V nucleus (Wu et al. 2001), the generation of SMPO is dependent upon $I{NaP}$ .
+Accordingly, it can be presumed that the SMPO observed in injured DRG cells was also generated on $I{NaP}$ .
 However, experimental evidence is still lacking.
 This study sought to determine the effect and mechanism of low concentration of lidocaine on SMPO, burst discharges in chronically compressed DRG neurons by using whole-cell patch-clamp techniques.